When a person has a physical dependence on heroin, they are faced with serious and potentially dangerous hurdles when they attempt to seek treatment.

-Why Detox Is Necessary
+Why Heroin Detox Is Necessary

 While heroin withdrawal itself is not life-threatening in individuals who are in otherwise good health, the intensity of the experience can be more than some can handle.
 As a result, it can make them a danger to themselves and even others.

-True Recovery is a fully licensed and accredited heroin detox centers.
+True Recovery is a fully licensed and accredited heroin detox center.
 After detox, heroin users can look forward to a smooth transition into our addiction recovery programs.

 What Does Heroin Detox Entail?

 This is one of the least recommended methods, however, as people receiving treatment must be relied on to check in.
 Inpatient detox is typically preferred, as medical care can be administered if an emergency should arise during the process.

-What Happens After Detox
+What Happens After Detox?